iver-wharf/rfcs/_published/0013-authentication.md

 There are many types of identity verification systems.
 This RFC assumes that OIDC will be used.
 Within OIDC there are multiple different [flow definitions](https://developer.okta.com/docs/concepts/oauth-openid/#choosing-an-oauth-2-0-flow).
-We should primarily use `codeflow with pkce` as this is presumed to be the most secure at the time of writing.
+We will use `codeflow with pkce` as this is presumed to be the most secure at the time of writing.

 ## Future possibilities